AndersDeath/diary2/000-current.md

 # 26 August - Saturday - Yerevan - 331 day of immigration

 This day was good.
 We were waling and got cheat meal that I really like to have.
-For instance we were in SAS food court and got pancakes with nutella
+For instance we were in SAS food court and got pancakes with nuttella